Sokoloco/eistoolbox/README.md

 ## External libraries used in this toolbox

-### Zfit
+### Licenses for used libraries

+fminsearchbnd by John D'Errico is found [here](http://de.mathworks.com/matlabcentral/fileexchange/8277-fminsearchbnd--fminsearchcon).

-The original Zfit function is from Jean-Luc Dellis, [available here](https://www.mathworks.com/matlabcentral/fileexchange/19460-zfit).
+Zfit is from Jean-Luc Dellis, [available here](https://www.mathworks.com/matlabcentral/fileexchange/19460-zfit).

 More fitting functions will be available in the future (such as Levenberg-Marquardt, Nelder-Mead, BFGS, Powell).
 If you have more algorithm suggestions, let me know.